seqeralabs/tower-cli/USAGE.md

 Run `tw workspaces -h` to view supported workspace operations.
 Run `tw workspaces add -h` to view the required and optional fields for adding your workspace.

 Workspaces provide the context in which a user launches workflow executions, defines the available resources, and manages who can access those resources.
-Workspaces contain pipelines, runs, actions, datasets, compute environments, and credentials.
+Workspaces contain pipelines, runs, actions, datasets, compute environments, credentials, and secrets.
 Access permissions are controlled with participants, collaborators, and teams.

 See [User workspaces][user-workspaces] for more information.